-When a parent/guardian indicates a language other than English on any question on the district Home Language Questionnaire, Section A, an EL instructor will assess the student for eligibility for EL Services when they first enroll in the district.
-Students are eligible for EL services based on the identification criteria in Appendix A
+When a parent/guardian indicates a language other than English on any question on the Minnesota Language Survey, an EL instructor will assess the student for eligibility for EL Services when they first enroll in the district.

-Students who have qualified for EL services continue to be eligible, until they reach a level of English proficiency that allows them to independently access and succeed in the curriculum, as demonstrated by meeting the Exit criteria.
+Students who have qualified for EL services continue to be eligible, until they reach a level of English proficiency that allows them to independently access and succeed in the curriculum, as demonstrated by meeting the MN Department of Education exit criteria.

 Parents will be notified within ten days of a student beginning EL Services each school year.
 The notification will include the criteria used to determine eligibility for EL Services, the child’s level of English proficiency and general information about EL Services.
 Parents of English learners will be invited to meet with their child’s EL instructor during fall Parent-Teacher Conferences to learn more about EL Services and how they can work cooperatively with the school to advance their child’s English language skills.